elbakramer/pynescript/docs/PROGRESS_REPORT.md

 This iteration has successfully transformed the evaluator from a basic expression parser to a functional PineScript expression engine capable of:
 - Evaluating complex mathematical expressions
 - Running technical analysis calculations
-- Processing arrays and strings
+- Processing arrays and strings with manipulation functions
+- Accessing historical series data (close[0], close[1], etc.)
 - Executing conditional logic

-The foundation is now solid for implementing more advanced features like series history access, plotting, and strategy backtesting.
+The foundation is now solid for implementing more advanced features like plotting, strategy backtesting, and user-defined functions.

 ---